Estimate Time7 min

 • In the face of policy uncertainty, focus on your long-term goals and financial plan to get there.

-With Republicans taking control of both the White House and the Senate, extending tax cuts is likely to take center stage next year.
-But with deficits and debt hitting record highs, plus the final partisan divide in both chambers of Congress still up in the air, there will still be plenty to debate before any proposals become law.
+With Republicans taking control of both the White House and Congress, extending tax cuts is likely to take center stage next year.
+But with deficits and debt hitting record highs, there will still be plenty to debate before any proposals become law.
 So it's important to have a long-term financial plan that's flexible enough to adapt to a range of possible outcomes.

 Here's what to watch for in the months ahead.